-The wolverine DNA-based study within the Ekati study area was carried out to obtain reliable population and range estimates, so that wolverine density and activity relative to mines could be tracked.
-The regional DNA-based study replaced the wolverine snow track survey that was conducted at Ekati from 1997 to 2004.
-The wolverine DNA study covers four sampling grids, including Daring Lake, Ekati, Diavik, and Gahcho Kué.
-The Ekati sampling grid encompasses an area of approximately 1,200 km2, and includes the Mine site.
+The wolverine DNA-based study within the Ekati Mine study area was carried out to obtain reliable population and range estimates, so that wolverine density and activity relative to mines could be tracked.
+The regional DNA-based study replaced the wolverine snow track survey that was conducted at Ekati Mine from 1997 to 2004.
+The wolverine DNA study covers four sampling grids, including Daring Lake, Ekati, Diavik, and Gahcho Kué mines.
+The Ekati Mine sampling grid encompasses an area of approximately 1,200 km, and includes the Mine site.

-The standardized monitoring objective for wolverines at the diamond mines (Handley 2010) is:
+The standardized monitoring objective for wolverines at the diamond mines (Handley 2010) is to:

-to provide estimates of wolverine abundance and distribution in the study area over time.
+• provide estimates of wolverine abundance and distribution in the study area over time.

-The hair snagging methods follow those outlined in the document Monitoring Protocol for Wolverine DNA Hair Snagging (GNWT-ENR 2013b).
+Dominion Diamond will implement monitoring that supports cumulative effects assessment and management by the GNWT.
+The hair snagging methods follow those outlined in the document Draft Monitoring Protocol for Wolverine DNA Hair Snagging (GNWT-ENR 2013b).

+There are currently no formalized protocols on the frequency at which these surveys should be completed.
 Dominion Diamond will continue to evaluate its participation in the program.